MicrosoftDocs/power-automate-docs/articles/minit/custom-metrics-beginner-examples.md

 :::image type="content" alt-text="Screenshot of the result for case 1." source="media/image-7.png":::

-Expression in custom metric editor:
+The following screenshot shows the expression in the custom metric editor.

 :::image type="content" alt-text="Screenshot of the expression in the custom metric editor." source="media/03-case-event-1.png":::

 Calculation context *CaseEvents* (and *CaseEvents*) is very useful as it allows to create additional case level metric calculated using the case events.
 User is then able to evaluate the single cases based on calculated value.

-**Usage in Minit desktop application:**
+**Usage in Minit desktop application**

 As we have single result per each case in current view,​ results are available only in screens with results per single case:​